 Coworking Spaces in Santa Cruz

-Outsite has 2 spaces in Santa Cruz, one in Pleasure Point, and another in West Cliff.
+Outsite has one space in Santa Cruz, in Natural Bridges.
 Coworking is included with any stay booked at Outsite Santa Cruz, day passes are not available.

 Next Space is a small community workspace, located in downtown Santa Cruz.